 CSS Corp’s Foray Into AI

 Gartner’s report on the Top 10 Strategic Technology Trends in 2017, lists AI on the top; no surprise there.
 Further, Deloitte’s 2016 Global CIO Survey, of 1200 IT Executives found that significant investment over the next two years will be in new technologies, 64% of which includes cognitive technologies or Machine Intelligence (MI).
 This is a clear, undisputable indication of the growing importance of AI.

-With AI playing a key role in delivering superior customer experience, CSS Corp’s virtual assistant platform Yodaa is a great tool to meet the demands of today’s tech savvy, instant gratification seeking, DIY customers.
+With AI playing a key role in delivering superior customer experience, CSS Corp’s Cognitive Customer Experience Platform is a great tool to meet the demands of today’s tech savvy, instant gratification seeking, DIY customers.
 It integrates multiple customer channels like voice, email, chat, and website; across devices, for a consistent customer experience.
-Powered by AI, NLP (Neuro-Linguistic Programming), and data analytics, Yodaa has self-learning capabilities that allows it to provide the most intelligent resolution.
-Yodaa gives customers the choice to self-service or seek assistance across any channel, at any time, in multiple languages.
+Powered by AI, NLP (Neuro-Linguistic Programming), and data analytics, the platform has self-learning capabilities that allows it to provide the most intelligent resolution and gives customers the choice to self-service or seek assistance across any channel, at any time, in multiple languages.